openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-docker-compose.md

 ### Test - Network Connectivity Success

-Recall that the controller should be able to contact both the red and blue edge routers.
+Recall that the controller should be able to contact both the red and blue edge routers using the underlay network.
 Let's use ping and verify:

 ```bash
 ziti@724087d30014:/persistent$ ping ziti-private-red -c 1